harishmuh/PneumoScan-Junior/README.md

 ---
 ### 📖 Project Overview

 Pediatric pneumonia remains one of the leading causes of illness and mortality among children worldwide.
 Chest X-ray imaging is one of the primary diagnostic tools used to identify pneumonia; however, interpreting radiographs requires clinical expertise and may be challenging in resource-limited settings.

-PneumoScan Junior is a deep learning application that demonstrates how artificial intelligence can assist in the automated classification of pediatric chest X-ray images.
+PneumoScan Junior is an end-to-end deep learning application that demonstrates how artificial intelligence can assist in the automated classification of pediatric chest X-ray images.
 The application integrates a pretrained **Xception Convolutional Neural Network (CNN)** with an interactive Streamlit interface, enabling users to upload chest radiographs and obtain real-time predictions.

 Beyond image classification, the application incorporates **Gradient-weighted Class Activation Mapping (Grad-CAM)** to visualize the image regions that most strongly influence the model's prediction.
 This explainability component provides greater transparency into the decision-making process and helps users better understand how the model reaches its conclusions.

+### ✨ Features

+- Upload pediatric chest X-ray images
+- Automatic pneumonia prediction
+- Prediction confidence score
+- Explainable AI using Grad-CAM
+- Sample image gallery
+- Streamlit web interface

 ### 📸 Application Preview

-**Home**
+**🏠 Home Interface**
+> Upload a pediatric chest X-ray or select one of the provided sample images.
 <p align="center">
   <img src="assets/v3_home.PNG" width="60%">
 </p>

-**Select a sample or upload a chest X-ray image and click 'run prediction' to see the inference result**
+**🤖 AI Prediction**
+> The Xception CNN predicts Normal or Pneumonia and reports the associated confidence score.
 <p align="center">
   <img src="assets/v3_PneumoScanJ_prediction_demo_pneumonia_case.PNG" width="60%">
 </p>

-**Grad-CAM explanation**
+**🔥 Explainable AI (Grad-CAM)**
+> Grad-CAM highlights the image regions that most influenced the model's prediction.
 <p align="center">
   <img src="assets/v3_PneumoScanJ_gradcam_demo_pneumonia_case.PNG" width="60%">
 </p>